 - The income approach, which assumes the value of your business, is a function of the economic benefit of the business.
 Commonly used for service-based businesses.

 - The asset approach, which assumes the value of your business, is calculated by the assets owned by your business.
 Commonly used for businesses that are investment oriented.

-- The market approach, which assumes the value of your business, influenced by historical sales of comparable businesses.
+- The market approach assumes the value of your business and is influenced by historical sales of comparable businesses.

 Tune in for more.

 If you have not checked out all of our free resources available to you.
 Also, Click here for our site.